qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 <div class="demo" id="examples-dom-clear-complete"></div>

-We can also make a component that has a checkbox which causes all todo items to be marked as complete or incomplete, depending on the state of the checkbox
+We can also make a component that has a checkbox which causes all todo items to be marked as complete or incomplete, depending on the state of the checkbox.
 We'll also make this binding bidirectional - if all of the items are marked as complete, the checkbox will become checked, and that ceases to be the case then the checkbox will become unchecked.

 ```haskell